LLNL/USER-EPH/README.md

 The `-pk gpu 1` and `-sf gpu` flags allow the use of a single lammps run script where the last will try to substitute all fixes and pairs supporting gpu extension.

-See also example 5 for a possible input script using the gpu version.
+See also Example-5 for a possible input script using the GPU version.

 #### Note